MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Exercise 2 result

-After you complete this exercise, you have configured an operating system of Azure virtual machines running Linux to support a highly available SAP HANA installation.
+After you complete this exercise, you have configured an operating system of Azure Virtual Machines running Linux to support a highly available SAP HANA installation.

 ## Exercise 3: Provision Azure network resources necessary to support highly available SAP HANA deployments

 In this task, you will implement Azure Load Balancers to accommodate clustered installations of SAP HANA.

-### Task 1: Configure Azure virtual machines to facilitate load balancing setup
+### Task 1: Configure Azure Virtual Machines to facilitate load balancing setup

 <TODO images for these steps?
 Could use some rewrite but need to see the UI to write it>

-1. In the [Azure portal](https://portal.azure.com), navigate to the blade of the **az12001a-vm0** Azure virtual machine.
+1. In the [Azure portal](https://portal.azure.com), navigate to the blade of the **az12001a-vm0** Azure Virtual Machine.

 1. Navigate to the **az12001a-vm0 \| Networking** blade, and the select the entry representing the network interface of **az12001a-vm0**.